drienkop/life/README.md

 – If two organisms occupy one element, one of them must die (chosen randomly) (only to resolve initial conflicts).

 Initial matrix is loaded from an XML file.

 ## Run an example simulation
+`python example.py`

 ## Run tests
+`nosetests tests`